 Consider heart rate, stride length, cadence.
 With some apps that pair to smart watches, you can even keep tabs on your sleep health and recovery.

 Yes, free always sounds better than paid.
-But if you're looking to get the most out of a training app and plan, unlocking paid features can make a big difference in your overall experience, he says.
+But if you're looking to get the most out of a training app and plan, unlocking paid features can make a big difference in your overall experience if you can afford it, he says.

 Most paid apps do have a free basic version, though.
 So test these out before investing.